rdelfin/pe_mentorship/week_5/problems.md

    the kernel that would choose which pages to kick out based on the data in the page table entry.
 How would you design this algorithm?
 3. Look into the clock algorithm.
 How does it compare to your design?
-Is it better or worse, and in what axes does it preform differently?
+Is it better or worse, and in what axes does it perform differently?
 4. Imagine runtime and memory wasn't important.
 How would you design a page eviction algorithm that would perform perfectly?

 ## Question 2

 In your language of choice implement two programs.
-Have the first fills a vector of fixed size with random integers between 0 and 100, calculates the sum and prints it.
+Have the first fills a vector of fixed size with random integers between 0 and 100, calculates the sum, and prints it.
 For the second program, do the same, but use a dynamically allocated linked list.

 We recommend using C++, which provides a